bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 [[ TBD: There are a lot of security considerations to add. ]]

-All requests have to be over TLS or equivalent.
+All requests have to be over TLS or equivalent as per {{BCP195}}.
 Many handles act as shared secrets, though they can be combined with a requirement to provide proof of a key as well.